wilbowma/cur/README.md

 Going further
 =============

+See https://williamjbowman.com/papers#cur for a draft of a paper on Cur.

 Open up `cur-tests/cur/tests/stlc.rkt` to see an example of the simply-typed lambda-calculus modeled in Cur, with a parser and syntax extension to enable deeply embedding.